JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - Nux Cerberus (Everything including IR in one peda, all analog)
 - $235 Atomic AmplifireBox (small pedal with amp and IR Cab sims in it [Great Cleans](https://www.youtube.com/watch?v=jrkwc75M0NM)) "I love Atomic's amp modeling (more than Helix, close to as much as a Kemper)" "I see many channels that disregard the Amplifire but it is up there with the Axe, helix and kemper (Amp tone wise)." two presets, one boost, its all you need.
 - $399 Strymon Iridium Amp & IR Cab Pedal (amazing tones, classy to have headphone jack in the front)
-3. $299 DSM & Humboldt Simplifier (full amp sim with cab sim) Analog, Feels 100% organic,  Aux in only goes out the headphone jack so you can jam and record at the same time!
+3. $299 DSM & Humboldt Simplifier (full amp sim with cab sim) Analog, Feels 100% organic, made in Chile.
+There’s a great feel of connection with this device.
+Aux in only goes out the headphone jack so you can jam and record at the same time!
 Stereo FX Loop like you are using two amps!
+DSM and Humboldt Simplifier DLX great tones in a mega pedal.

 - $299 Boss GT001 (Great, all kinds of fx and amp models, also makes your guitar into a midi synth instrument! then you can apply IR in the daw)